vojodotco/vozmob/html/sites/all/modules/patched/README.txt

 This has been modified by ekes, and we should think about contributing these back upstream  to the module maintainers.

 sms_registration:
-Changed username/password workflow, added logging to catch registration errors.
+* Changed username/password workflow, added logging to catch registration errors.
 Moved feedback messages into variables and added admin UI to change them.
+* Added hook_init to set up config variables for i18n.